polkadot-fellows/RFCs/text/0166-snowbridge-emergency-pause-pallet.md

 **From `pallet-tx-pause`:** the (pallet, call) addressing convention as a future direction if a softer per-extrinsic pause is ever wanted, and the runtime-level Fellowship-only call gating model for `resolve`.

-**Net code reuse:** the deposit/reserve/slash skeleton and the duration/extension/timeout machinery come from `pallet-safe-mode`.
+**Code reuse:** the deposit/reserve/slash skeleton and the duration/extension/timeout machinery come from `pallet-safe-mode`.
 What we drop is the `BaseCallFilter` integration.
 What we add is the seven side-effect hooks (one of which requires a small accompanying change to the V2 outbound queue pallet, see §Compatibility) and the best-effort retry loop in `on_initialize`.

 ### Threat model coverage